3forges/terraform-provider-pesto/README.md

-> Jean-Baptiste Lasselle: This terrform plugin soruce code was created by first git cloning https://github.com/hashicorp/terraform-provider-scaffolding-framework, see [`./README.SCAFFOLDING.md`](./README.SCAFFOLDING.md)
+> Jean-Baptiste Lasselle: This terrform plugin source code was created by first git cloning https://github.com/hashicorp/terraform-provider-scaffolding-framework, see [`./README.SCAFFOLDING.md`](./README.SCAFFOLDING.md)

 # Terraform Provider Pesto

-This epository contains the terraform porvider for the [Pesto API](https://github.com/3forges/pesto-api), containing:
+This repository contains the terraform provider for the [Pesto API](https://github.com/3forges/pesto-api), containing:

 - A resource and a data source (`internal/provider/`),
 - Examples (`examples/`) and generated documentation (`docs/`),